joseconti/woo-redsys-gateway-light/readme.txt

 * Declared compatibility with WooCommerce 4.0

 == 1.4.1 ==
-* Fixed a bug with SHA256 Test field
+* Fixed a bug with the SHA256 Test field

 == 1.4.0 ==
 * NEW: Added a new settings field for SHA256 Test mode.

 == 1.3.10 ==
-* Now, when an Order is canceled in Redsys side, is canceled in WooCommerce.
+* Now, when an Order is canceled on Redsys side, it is canceled in WooCommerce.
 * Removed PSD2 / SCA notice.
 * Added Telegram Redsys Channel notice.